 Click Explore From Here to open the report in Explore view.

 Click Download Data... to export your data.
 Follow the steps in Exporting lists: Export Data.

 Read more about reports in Exploring Overview: Reports.

 A Space is where you save customized reports and new dashboards that you create, as well as where you can find Airship-provided explores, reports, and dashboards.

-Spaces are accessed via the Spaces menu, located to the right of the gear icon in the header row of any explore, report, or dashboard.
+Spaces are accessed via the Spaces menu, located to the right of in the header row of any explore, report, or dashboard.
 When you click it, a dropdown menu will appear.